 Dimorphodon

 Dimorphodon was a species of pterosaur that lived during the early Jurassic Period about 195-190 million years ago.
-It measured over three feet long from its nose to the end of its long tail (which may or may not have… Read More ›
+It measured over 3 feet long from its nose to the end of its long tail (which may or may not have… Read More ›

 Diplurus